 - In order to decide whether to see a patient face-to-face you should could consider the risk to the patient, yourself, others in your clinical setting or the patient’s household

 - It is advisable to keep a record of how you clinically reasoned your decision.

 - Document advice and assessment findings in the patient’s clinical record

 You should use your professional judgement to make reasoned decisions as to the best means of treating each patient

 - Undertake a Covid-19 symptom screening check at virtual triage assessment

-- Identify if your patient is shielding or not
+Identify if your patient is vulnerable or not

 - Ensure you have the appropriate PPE to wear

 - Ensure the patient is able to comply with social-distancing requirements including for those patients who request a chaperone to be present